 Thankfully there’s a new way to do laundry that’s gentle on your skin, kinder to our planet by reducing single-use plastics, and cleans your clothes without harmful chemicals.

 Tru Earth eco-strips are a liquidless, ultra-concentrated, and easy to dissolve strip that make laundry day a breeze.

-They’re as simple to use as a dryer sheet, they’re hypoallergenic, eco-friendly, and have the same, or better, cleaning power of your old laundry detergent.
+They’re as simple to use as a dryer sheet, they’re hypoallergenic, plastic jug-free, and have the uncompromising cleaning power.
 When it’s time to do a load of laundry all you have to do is:

 The best part is, the low-sudsing formula works with all types of machines, including high-efficiency washing machines.

 No more cleaning up messes left behind by liquid laundry detergents.

 The ultra-concentrated formula dissolves quickly in hot or cold water and gets to work right away.

 This special formula developed in Canada, effectively removes dirt and stains from your clothes without the need for harsh chemicals.

 Due to its special formulation, Tru Earth eco-strips make washing your laundry easier and kinder to our planet by reducing single-use plastics.